TomHarrop/ird-5acc-paper/ms/introduction.md

 Finally, all axillary meristems and terminal meristems differentiate gradually from the top to the base of the panicle into spikelet meristems and then florets.
 Each rice grain is produced from a single spikelet [reviewed by @itohRicePlantDevelopment2005].

-The complexity of panicle branching and the number of grains are determined by two basic developmental outcomes: firstly, the number of axillary meristems produced, and secondly, the meristem maturation rate, which determines whether an axillary meristem grows into a higher order branch or differentiates into a spikelet and gives rise to a grain.
+The complexity of panicle branching and the number of grains are determined by two basic developmental outcomes: firstly, the number of primary axillary meristems produced, and secondly, the meristem maturation rate, which determines whether an axillary meristem grows into a higher order branch or differentiates into a spikelet and gives rise to a grain.
 The maturation rate and identity of reproductive and axillary meristems are controlled by transcriptional regulators, some of which have been identified in *O. sativa* [@xingGeneticMolecularBases2010; @wangBranchingRice2011].
 Genes including *G1 LIKE PROTEIN 5* (*TAWAWA1* / *TAW1*), *LAX PANICLE 1* (*LAX1*) and *LAX PANICLE 2* (*LAX2*) control the branching phase via establishment and activity of indeterminate meristems
 [@yoshidaTAWAWA1RegulatorRice2013; @komatsuLAX1FRIZZYPANICLE2001; @tabuchiLAXPANICLE2Rice2011].